keesiemeijer/wp-parser-json/README.md

 ### JSON

-This is a JSON file structure example for a `movies` post type.
+This is the JSON file (movies.json) structure for a `movies` post type.

 ```json
 {